All emergency services

 The currency of Russia is the Rouble (RUB).

-Russian authorities have imposed temporary restrictions on the export of foreign currency in cash, out of Russia.
-Travellers exiting Russia can't take more than the equivalent of $US10,000 in cash.
+Russian authorities have imposed temporary restrictions on the export of foreign currency in cash out of Russia.
+Travellers exiting Russia can't take more than the equivalent of 10,000 USD in cash.
+Make sure a customs official stamps your declaration.
+Only stamped declarations are valid.

 Traveller's cheques aren't widely accepted, even in Moscow and St Petersburg.